litentry/data-analysis/README.md

 This project is built on the top of thegraph, used to index information of ERC20 token. following informaiton is availabel right now:

+For the entity "Asset", which contains an overview of a wallet address for a specific token,  following information can be retrieved:
 1. balance: balance of this token
 2. maxBalance:max balance of this wallet address for the given token
 3. countOut: Number of transfer totally for the given token